Hybrid Work: What is Hybrid Work and Why Do Employees Want It?

 Invest in corporate culture

-Strengthen your corporate culture.
-This is even more important in a model of
+Strengthen your company culture.
+This is even more important in a

-hybrid work, where it is not always possible to swing by someone's desk
+hybrid work, where it's not always possible to swing by someone's desk

 or have a refreshing chat.
-Invest in opportunities that excite yours
+Invest in opportunities that excite your

-employees, for example by introducing playful aspects into the onboarding of your company.
+employees, for example by introducing playful aspects into your company's onboarding process.

 Collect ongoing feedback